NRI Income Tax & Compliance

 • When making a payment to a non-resident or a foreign company, you need to fill out the Form 15CA, irrespective of whether it is taxable or not.

-• According to the provision of Section 5 of the IT Act, 1961, when the income arises, accrues, is received, or is going to arise, accrue, or be received in India, it should be stated in this form.
+• According to the provisions of Section 5 of the IT Act, 1961, when the income arises, accrues, is received, or is going to arise, accrue, or be received in India, it should be stated in this form.

 Situations Where Form 15CA is Not Required